ankitapaul03/springboot-client/README.md

 # SpringbootClient

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.6.
+This is basically an angular application able to perform basic CRUD operations.
+Backend is implemented using Spring REST API and created some rest api's along with the help of INSOMNIA tool for testing and Validating results of RESTful applications.

 ## Development server